Testimonials from Honors College Alumni

 “The Honors College challenged me to fall in love with learning in a way that I had never thought to do before.
 In high school I was a straight A student, not because I enjoyed school but because I valued good grades.
 During my time in college I learned how to read for the sake of learning, in order that I might be formed, shaped, and challenged by new information.
 That was an invaluable experience for me, and I am a better minister because of it.
 In order to teach my students well I must first know how to read, evaluate, and ask good questions, all things that the Honors College truly equipped me to do.”

-Paige earned her Masters in Divinity from George W. Truett Theological Seminary in December of 2019 and is currently an Associate Youth Minister at Tallowood Baptist Church.
+Paige earned her Masters in Divinity from George W. Truett Theological Seminary in December of 2019 and has recently taken a ministry position in Memphis, Tennessee.

 Isaac Brocato, ’16